asifkd012020/open-itg-aws_runbooks/athena/Runbook.md

 <img src="/docs/img/Prevent.png" width="50"><br>

 ### 1. Athena Deployed using VPC Endpoints
+ - Create VPC Endpoints for Athena

-### 2. Athena Deployed with appropriate Security Groups
+ - Create and attach appropriate Security Groups

-### 3. IAM roles for access to Athena defined following least privilege model
+### 2. IAM roles for access to Athena defined following least privilege model
  - Athena assumes the application user role
  - Query results will be stored to restrict unauthorized access

-### 4. Enforce Enryption at Rest for Athena
+### 3. Enforce Enryption at Rest for Athena
  - Enable encryption for query results

  `This Section will be updated soon.`

-### 5. Enforce Enryption in Transit for Athena
+### 4. Enforce Enryption in Transit for Athena
  - Encrypt data in transit using TLS 1.2

  `This Section will be updated soon.`